saffirioandrea/saffirioandrea.github.io/_posts/2019-01-24-caravangame.md

 ## Development

 For this project. the majority of the team members were game designers.
 Therefore, after the preproduction stage, all designers worked on a secondary role to fill the lack of artists in the group.
-Although I mainly worked as a Technical Designer - building small prototypes and other pre-production material- I also created the majority of 2D assets and worked closely with programmers to help with the implementation.<br><br>
+Although I mainly worked as a designer - creating pre-production material- I also created the majority of 2D assets and worked closely with programmers to help with the implementation.
 During the design stage, which lasted around three weeks, the game designers focused on building a solid concept behind the game.
-For this purpose, I made a paper prototype to help fixating every aspect of the gameplay.<br>
+For this purpose, I made a paper prototype to help fixating every aspect of the gameplay.
 For the rest of the module, I spent all my efforts drawing 2D assets and working alongside programmers.
 My work with 2D art can be found at this [link](https://docs.google.com/document/d/1VDcMwlx-2R0bZPVPG8BOrLjG_7cEkLUpau_JEw6U-sc/edit?usp=sharing).
 I also wrote a short visual guide to help other designers create smaller pieces of art.
 This guide can be found at this [link](https://docs.google.com/document/d/1e3SKPG2BHH4xRPQ9R4mNEU3egTuTHNPhKF8pj1WJNtU/edit?usp=sharing)

 ## Player experience